Kero Kero Bonito

-Kero Kero Bonito (KKB) are a British indie pop band formed in South London in 2011.
+Kero Kero Bonito (KKB) are a British indie pop band formed in London in 2011.
 The band consists of vocalist Sarah Midori Perry and producers and multi-instrumentalists Gus Lobban and Jamie Bulled.

 Their musical style consists of indie pop, electropop, dance-rock, hyperpop, and bubblegum pop.
 The band's earlier work was influenced by J-pop such as Kyary Pamyu Pamyu, as well as dancehall, and video game music; however, following their 2018 EP TOTEP their sound and influences diversified, with their second studio album, Time 'n' Place, being influenced by indie rock contemporaries such as Mount Eerie and My Bloody Valentine.
-Perry, who is half-Japanese, sings and raps in both Japanese and English.
+Perry, who is of mixed Japanese and British ancestry, sings and raps in both Japanese and English.

 History

 Lobban and Bulled grew up in Bromley in the suburbs south of London and met in their teens.
 In search for a new band member, they posted advertisements, including on MixB, an online bulletin board for Japanese expatriates, largely due to their interest in "Japanese rap".
 Perry was one of the first respondents.
 They selected her based on her background in art, and their interest in her bilingual ability.
 Although she had collaborated with a Japanese girl group previously, Perry did not have a background in professional singing; instead, she was interested in collaborating with Lobban and Bulled simply because she "wanted to try it".

 The trio called themselves Kero Kero Bonito; its meaning is intentionally ambiguous, with one derivation from the Japanese onomatopoeic words for frog croaks and a type of fish.
 Other meanings include the Brazilian quero-quero bird while "bonito" means "pretty" in both Portuguese and Spanish, thus "Pretty Quero-quero" – or even "I want, I want pretty" in a rough translation.

 The group released their debut mixtape Intro Bonito through Double Denim Records in August 2014.
-They wrote many of their songs featured on the mixtape using a Casio SA-45 mini-keyboard.
+They wrote many of their songs featured on the mixtape using a Casio SA-46 mini-keyboard.
 The band contributed "Flamingo" to Ryan Hemsworth's compilation EP shh#ffb6c1.

 In September 2014, Kero Kero Bonito released Bonito Recycling, a compilation of Intro Bonito remixes by artists including Danny L Harle and Spazzkid.
 The band released the single "Build It Up", on which Perry sings in a call and response pattern, in November 2014.

 On 10 August 2015, Kero Kero Bonito announced their first North American tour, which took place during October 2015.

 On 21 October 2016, the group released their first album Bonito Generation through Double Denim.

 On 2 February 2017, the YouTuber Berd published a parody animation of the band's single "Flamingo".
-The video went viral, and became an internet meme, surpassing 24 million views as of January 2022.
+The video went viral, and became an internet meme, surpassing 25 million views as of April 2023.